Pest Management Fact Sheet #5029

 If an unbearable amount of millipedes are getting into the house, application of a residual pesticide may be warranted.
 Outside, spot treatments around areas where millipedes are gaining entry may help.
 Materials that can be used in this way and also as band treatments of synthetic pyrethroids such as permethrin, bifenthrin, deltamethrin, and cyfluthrin or Sevin (carbaryl).
 If millipedes are getting in through cracks and crevices in the foundation, these can also be treated.

 Once millipedes are in the house, typically the garage and/or the cellar, they usually do not live very long.
-For this reason, we suggest that you just sweep them up and dispose, instead of using a pesticide.
+For this reason, we suggest that you just sweep them up and dispose of them, rather than using a pesticide.

 When Using Pesticides